hometownjlu/nomogram/README.md

 * `Match_Status` (observation): One applicant per row
 * `All_ERAS_data_merged_output_2_1_2020.csv` - fully labelled raw dataset containing all rows.

+###`Model`
+Supervised learning is where you are the teacher in the model is the student.
+We are training our model to recognize patterns in the data using flashcards.
+The flashcards for the attributes of applicants to OB/GYN residency in on the back of the flash card is the matching status.
+Did the applicant match?
+Yes or no.￼￼￼￼ Imagine you hand the model a stack of flashcards and we train the model to recognize this pattern future in the wild/with new data that it has never seen before.

 Please contact me with any questions or concerns: tyler (dot) muffly (at) dhha (dot) org.

+###Docker for reproducibilty
+Docker allows for stable versions of packages and a similar environment for all authors to work in.
+The files to use this docker image are available in `rstudio_v3.tar`.
+Unpack that file and

+In terminal:
+cd rstudio_v3
+docker-compose up -d

+Open browser at http://localhost:8787 with user 'rstudio' and password 'password'